Invoking iperf3

 -B, --bind host[%dev]

-bind to the specific interface associated with address host.
+Bind to the specific interface associated with address host.
 If

 an optional interface is specified, it is treated as a shortcut